Comet: Early observations and thought

 From ancient sources, such as Chinese oracle bones, it is known that comets have been noticed by humans for millennia.
 Until the sixteenth century, comets were usually considered bad omens of deaths of kings or noble men, or coming catastrophes, or even interpreted as attacks by heavenly beings against terrestrial inhabitants.

-Aristotle (384–322 BC) was the first known scientist to use various theories and observational facts to employ a consistent, structured cosmological theory of comets.
+Aristotle (384–322 BCE) was the first known scientist to use various theories and observational facts to employ a consistent, structured cosmological theory of comets.
 He believed that comets were atmospheric phenomena, due to the fact that they could appear outside of the zodiac and vary in brightness over the course of a few days.
 Aristotle's cometary theory arose from his observations and cosmological theory that everything in the cosmos is arranged in a distinct configuration.
 Part of this configuration was a clear separation between the celestial and terrestrial, believing comets to be strictly associated with the latter.
 According to Aristotle, comets must be within the sphere of the moon and clearly separated from the heavens.
-Also in the 4th century BC, Apollonius of Myndus supported the idea that comets moved like the planets.
+Also in the 4th century BCE, Apollonius of Myndus supported the idea that comets moved like the planets.
 Aristotelian theory on comets continued to be widely accepted throughout the Middle Ages, despite several discoveries from various individuals challenging aspects of it.

-In the 1st century AD, Seneca the Younger questioned Aristotle's logic concerning comets.
+In the 1st century CE, Seneca the Younger questioned Aristotle's logic concerning comets.
 Because of their regular movement and imperviousness to wind, they cannot be atmospheric, and are more permanent than suggested by their brief flashes across the sky.
 He pointed out that only the tails are transparent and thus cloudlike, and argued that there is no reason to confine their orbits to the zodiac.
 In criticizing Apollonius of Myndus, Seneca argues, "A comet cuts through the upper regions of the universe and then finally becomes visible when it reaches the lowest point of its orbit."
 While Seneca did not author a substantial theory of his own, his arguments would spark much debate among Aristotle's critics in the 16th and 17th centuries.